Summary

 The table below lists the function numbers available to the AGGREGATE function, along with the name of the associated function.
 The third column, Ref2, indicates the "second argument" expected by the last 6 functions.

-Function Function Ref2
+Function number Function Ref2

 1 AVERAGE